radicleart/clarity-hackathon-level0/README.md

 ## Minting Non Fungible Digital Collectibles

-This contract is a building block in enabling a saas based digital collectible platform in the Blockstack eco-system for d-apps like loopbomb and radicle art.
-The contract defines a project space which will become spaces of art / collectible rojects.
-The idea is analogous to / inspired by the Open Sea Ethereum project.
+This contract is a building block in enabling a saas based digital collectible platform in the Blockstack eco-system.
+It is analogous to and inspired by the Open Sea platform and aspires to bring a full blown marketplace for digital collectible projects to the Blockstack eco-system.

 The main goals in the current context are;

 * getting to grips with clarity and stacks
-* thinking about the core data structures needed for building a SaaS project on the stacks blockchain.
+* think about core data structures needed for building a SaaS project on the stacks blockchain.

 ## Testing